trolster/Readable/README.md

 # Readable App
 > Simple commenting App built with React and Redux.

-Second project in the Udacity React Nanodegree Program.

 ## Installing / Getting started

-Run the following command to get you up and running:
+Run the following command to get up and running:

 ```shell
 npm install && npm start
 ```

 The above command will install all dependencies and open the project in development mode, in you default browser, on port 3000.

+You will need to add the development server from [here](https://github.com/udacity/reactnd-project-readable-starter), for the project to work properly.
+It should be running on `localhost:3001`.

 ## Developing